 Foreign investment review (FIR) laws currently in place in the Netherlands are relatively liberal, and apply to specific sectors only (eg, energy and telecommunications).
-The notification requirement resulting from these FIR laws typically applies irrespective of the nationality of the acquirer (ie, there is no exemption for investors based in, for example, the Netherlands or the European Union (EU)).
-We are not aware of precedents in which the Dutch state prohibited or imposed far-reaching remedies based on FIR legislation.
-However, the Dutch state has intervened in attempted acquisitions of Dutch companies using more informal powers (eg, political opposition or a direct investment by the Dutch state itself).
+The notification requirement resulting from these FIR laws typically apply irrespective of the nationality of the acquirer (ie, there is no exemption for investors based in, eg, the Netherlands or the European Union (EU)).
+We are not aware of precedents in which the Dutch State prohibited or imposed far-reaching remedies based on FIR legislation.
+However, the Dutch State has intervened in attempted acquisitions of Dutch companies using more informal powers (eg, political opposition, or a direct investment by the Dutch state itself).

-In June 2021, the Dutch government announced the introduction of a broad Dutch National Security Investment Act (the NSI Act), to be adopted and still subject to change, covering investments in vital infrastructure and sensitive technology in the Netherlands.
-The NSI Act will introduce a new FIR framework in addition to the current ones set out in sector-specific legislation.
-The NSI Act is likely to enter into force in the first half of 2022.
+On 17 May 2022, the Dutch legislator adopted a broad Dutch National Security Investment Act (the NSI Act), covering investments in vital infrastructure and sensitive technology in the Netherlands.
+The NSI Act will enter into force in the first quarter of 2023 and will introduce a new FIR framework in addition to the current ones set out in sector-specific legislation.
 The notification requirement resulting from the NSI Act will apply irrespective of the nationality of the acquirer too.